NoahRJohnson/dotfiles/README.md

 gem install tmuxinator
 ```

-This will ensure we get the most up-to-date version.
-You should see all "YES" when you run:
+This will ensure you get the most up-to-date version.
+Check that it was set up correctly by running:
 ```
 mux doctor
 ```
+You should see all "YES".

 For every project you're working on create a ".tmuxinator.yml" file in your project root.
 There are example files for you to copy in this repo.
 Modify it as needed, then start your project from the project root with
 ```